 One food item I always seem to have in my pantry or in my fridge are flour tortillas.
 They are good for so many things.
 Tortillas can be made into so many different types of snacks for kids (and grownups).
 You can cut them up and fry them or bake them.
-You can make cinnamon chips, quesadillas, tortilla pizzas….
-The possibilities are endless…and easy on the wallet too.
+You can make cinnamon chips, quesadillas, tortilla pizzas.
+The possibilities are endless and easy on the wallet too.

 - ground beef

 - taco seasoning

 - flour tortillas (8-inch size)

 - salsa con queso

 Brown and crumble ground beef.
 Drain excess grease.
-Add in taco seasoning and water (following directions on back of seasoning packet).

 Preheat oven to 350F degrees.
 Spray an 8-inch round baking pan with nonstick cooking spray.
 Layer the bottom of the pan with a flour tortilla.